athankefalas/swift-toasts/README.md

 After an instance of `UIToast` has been created and configured, it can then be scheduled for presentation by using the `schedulePresentation` function of any active `UIViewController`.
 A toast that has been scheduled for presentation can be cancelled by using the `cancelScheduledPresentation` function of a `UIToast`.
 An actively presented toast may be dismissed by using the `dismiss` function of a `UIToast`.

-Please note, that cancellation and context invalidation of a `UIToast` is only supported manually by using the `cancelScheduledPresentation` function or by tracking the reference lifetime of a `UIToast` instance, by enabling the `cancellationTracksLifetime` flag.
-When the flag is enabled and the instance of a toast that has not been yet presented is deallocated, then the scheduled presentation will be automatically cancelled.
+Please note that cancellation and context invalidation of a `UIToast` is only supported manually, either by using the `cancelScheduledPresentation` function or by tracking the reference lifetime of a `UIToast` instance and enabling the `cancellationTracksLifetime` flag.
+When the flag is enabled and the instance of a toast that has not yet been presented is deallocated, the scheduled presentation is automatically cancelled.

 ``` Swift
 class SomeViewController: UIViewController {